Eslamal/MuslimCompanion/README.md

-🕌 Muslim Companion App
-Muslim Companion is a comprehensive, open-source Islamic application for Android, designed to be the daily assistant for every Muslim.
-The app provides an integrated suite of tools and features for daily worship and life, with a focus on ease of use and offline support for many core functionalities.
+About The Project
+The "Muslim Companion" project aims to provide a comprehensive, reliable, and user-friendly mobile application.
+The app is built to be a daily companion for Muslims, combining essential functionalities like Quran reading, prayer times, and Azkar in one place.
+It makes most of its content available offline to ensure accessibility anytime, anywhere.

 ✨ Key Features
-Holy Quran (Offline):

-Complete index of all Surahs in the Holy Quran.

-Read Surahs with high-quality text rendered using the authentic Uthmanic Hafs font for the best reading experience.

-A dedicated reader screen that supports both light and dark modes for eye comfort.

-Data is loaded from local JSON files (Quran.json, QuranDetails.json) packaged with the app.

-Azkar & Hisn Al-Muslim (Offline):

-A complete collection of daily remembrances (Azkar), including:

-Morning Azkar (Remembrances).

-Evening Azkar (Remembrances).

-Azkar after prayer.

-Displays the repetition count for each Zikr to help the user keep track.

-Hadith (Offline):

-A library of Prophetic Hadiths from major books like Sahih al-Bukhari and Sahih Muslim.

-Hadith data is loaded from a local JSON file (file.json).

-Prayer Times:

-Accurate display of the five daily prayer times based on the user's geographic location.

-Identifies the next prayer and displays the time remaining for it.

-A calendar interface allows users to browse prayer times for different days of the month.

-Data is fetched online from the api.aladhan.com API.

-Qibla Direction:

-An accurate compass to determine the direction of the Qibla using the device's sensors and location.

-A graphical interface that shows the Qibla direction relative to the device's current orientation.

-🏛️ App Architecture & Technical Details
-The application is built following the MVVM (Model-View-ViewModel) architecture to ensure organized code, separation of concerns, and to facilitate future maintenance and development.

-Programming Languages: The app is developed using a mix of Kotlin for modern features and Java for some legacy components.

-Data Source: The app uses a hybrid model:

-Local Data: Quran, Azkar, and Hadith data are stored in JSON files within the app's assets folder.
-This ensures that these core features work perfectly offline.

-Remote Data: Prayer times are fetched dynamically from an external API (api.aladhan.com) using the Retrofit library.

-State & Data Management: ViewModel and LiveData are used to efficiently manage UI-related data and its state.

-Location Services:

-For Prayer Times: FusedLocationProviderClient is used to get the user's precise location.

-For Qibla: LocationManager is used in conjunction with device sensors (ACCELEROMETER, MAGNETIC_FIELD).

-🛠️ Technologies & Libraries Used
-Languages: Kotlin & Java

-Architecture: MVVM (ViewModel, LiveData, Repository)

-Android Jetpack:

-ViewModel, LiveData

-RecyclerView, CardView

-ViewBinding

-Asynchronous Programming: Kotlin Coroutines

-Networking: Retrofit2 & OkHttp3

-Database: Room (for caching or future storage of prayer data).

-UI:

-WebView for rendering Quran content with HTML/CSS.

-Dark Mode Support.
+📖 Holy Quran (Offline)

+Full Surah index for easy navigation.

+Clear, high-quality Quranic text using a custom Uthmanic font.

+Dark mode support for a comfortable reading experience at night.

+📿 Azkar & Tasbeeh (Offline)

+Morning, Evening, and Post-Prayer remembrances.

+Repetition counter for each Zikr to help you keep track.

+📚 Hadith (Offline)

+A library of Hadith from authentic sources (Bukhari, Muslim, etc.).

+🕌 Prayer Times & Adhan

+Accurate prayer time calculations based on your location.

+Notification for the upcoming prayer and the time remaining.

+Monthly calendar view for prayer timings.

+🧭 Qibla Direction

+An accurate compass to determine the Qibla direction using device sensors.

+Tech Stack & Architecture
+The app is built using modern, Google-recommended best practices to ensure high performance and a maintainable codebase.

+Programming Languages: Kotlin (primary) and Java.

+Architecture: MVVM (Model-View-ViewModel).

+Jetpack Libraries:

+ViewModel: To manage UI-related data in a lifecycle-conscious way.

+LiveData: For building observable, data-driven UIs.

+RecyclerView: For displaying large lists efficiently.

+ViewBinding: For safer interaction between code and XML layouts.

+Asynchronous Programming: Kotlin Coroutines for managing background tasks smoothly.

+Networking: Retrofit & OkHttp for fetching data from the internet (e.g., prayer times).

+Data Source:

+Local JSON Files: For storing Quran, Hadith, and Azkar data (works offline).

+Remote API: For fetching dynamic data (e.g., prayer times from api.aladhan.com).